IBM 2790

 The IBM 2790 Data Communications System is a family of devices intended for "in-plant data communications and production monitoring."
 It is described as a two-way data communications system designed to accommodate large volumes of short messages from many in-plant locations or from smaller groups of terminals at remote locations.

-The 2790 consists of the following components, all connected by a two-wire loop operating at 500 kbit/s.
-The 2715 can support up to 32 KB of magnetic core memory with a 1.2 μs cycle time, an internal disk for microcode load, a 2740 printer/keyboard, and a real time clock.

-Firstly it consists of one IBM 2715 Transmission Control Unit, which controls the other system components.
-The 2715 provides terminal control, transaction assembly, data-entry checking, message routing, transaction storage, and transfer of data to and from a System/370, IBM 1800 Data Acquisition and Control System or an IBM System/7.
+The 2790 consists of one IBM 2715 Transmission Control Unit, or an IBM 1800 Data Acquisition and Control System, which controls the other system components.
+The 2715 supports up to 32 KB of magnetic core memory with a 1.2 μs cycle time, an internal disk for microcode load, a 2740 printer/keyboard, and a real time clock.The 2715 provides terminal control, transaction assembly, data-entry checking, message routing, transaction storage, and transfer of data to and from a System/370, IBM 1800 Data Acquisition and Control System or an IBM System/7.